szstonelee/redisoo/README.md

 you need write different codes for the same logic.

+Redisoo can save the code because **no SQL anymore**.

+## NO SQL anymore

-This time, Cache Through can save the code because every component only need deal with the basic opertions,
+This time, Redisoo can save the code because every componentS only need deal with the basic opertions,

-**Get/Set/Del** to Redis, no SQL statement for any database.
-(So no JDBC, no Python Database module)
+**Get/Set/Del** to Redis,

+No SQL statement for any database.
+So NO JDBC, NO Python Database module.

 The applications only see the Redis, no database.
 Redisoo deals with database for you.